Define your multi-stage continuous deployment (CD) process

 - Configuring triggers within the release pipeline

-- Extending a release definition by adding environments
+- Extending a release pipeline by adding environments

 - Configuring the environments as a multi-stage release pipeline